MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 Recommended practice, if you no longer need the previously loaded data and have uploaded all edits, is to reset the data in memory by using the "Download current view" action.

+#### How can I add a custom (aerial/satellite) imagery layer

+The preferred method is to add your imagery source to [the editor layer index](https://github.com/osmlab/editor-layer-index) so that it can be used by all OpenStreetMap editors.

+However you can add a file 'imagery.json' containing custom sources in the legacy editor-layer-index format in the Vespucci folder on your device.
+See [sample file on google drive](https://drive.google.com/file/d/0B9pKLmh8s1h8Ti12THZRaDJPdmc/view?usp=sharing).

 #### Why can't you provide technical support on the google play store review section

 The google play store allows just one reply to a review with a maximum length of just 350 characters.
-If you believe that what you are experiencing is a clear malfunction please open a new issue on [github](https://github.com/MarcusWolschon/osmeditor4android/issues), if you have questions or can't find how do a specific operation you can ask on the [OpenStreetMap help site](http://help.openstreetmap.org) or one of the other communication channels.
+If you believe that what you are experiencing is a clear malfunction please open a new issue on [github](https://github.com/MarcusWolschon/osmeditor4android/issues), if you have questions or can't find how do a specific operation you can ask on the [OpenStreetMap help site](http://help.openstreetmap.org) or one of the other OpenStreetMap communication channels.

 350 characters is 100 characters less than the text above.